September 4, 2013 - CISAC News

 It’s a classic dual-use dilemma.

-These are among the public policy questions Megan Palmer will tackle as an incoming William J. Perry Fellow in International Security.
+These are among the public policy questions Megan Palmer will tackle as an incoming More information on the Perry Fellowship.
 She intends to research the complex governance challenges accompanying increased access to biotechnology and how countries are directing their innovation and security strategies to favor centralized or distributed control of access to information and materials.

 “Developments in biotechnology have been heralded as fueling an industrial revolution in the life sciences with significant economic potential,” said Palmer, who received her PhD in bioengineering from MIT.
 “Yet biotechnology can both pose and mitigate key security concerns, such as bioweapons development vs. deterrence and preparedness.”